philipturner/molecular-renderer/Documentation/Tests/tests-medium-atom-count.md

 Test obviously bad thresholds for the critical pixel count heuristic and check for unacceptable quality.

 The camera slowly moves away and activates different tiers of the ray count.
-Tests several different surfaces: hydrogen passivated C(111), Au(111), GaAs(110).
+Test the following surfaces: hydrogen passivated C(111), unpassivated C(110), Au(111), GaAs(110).

 Unlike the long distances test, the lattice doesn't need to cover 100% of the FOV for the entire duration of the test.
 We can compile a small lattice that shows some empty space when the user is far away.